ispeakfishlanguage/battleships_game/README.md

 ### To deploy to Heroku terminal

-The site was deployed via [Heroku]( https://id.heroku.com/login).
+The site was deployed via [Heroku](https://id.heroku.com/login).
-This project was developed utilising the [Code Institute Template]( https://github.com/Code-Institute-Org/python-essentials-template).
+This project was developed utilizing the [Code Institute Template](https://github.com/Code-Institute-Org/p3-template).

-`pip3 freeze > requirements.txt` was used to add Gspread, Google.oauth2, tabulate, pyfiglet and Colorama imports to Heroku for deployment.
+`pip3 freeze > requirements.txt` was used to add pyfiglet and Colorama imports to Heroku for deployment.

 The below steps were followed to deploy this project to Heroku: